Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Performance Evaluation Against Other Fitting Window Size Selection Methods

 \subsection{Performance Comparison Against Fixed Window Size Methods}

-In this section, we compare the empirical performance of \texttt{TLGRF} against fixed window size methods.
-As established in Theorem \ref{Restrict} of Appendix \ref{vsOLS}, any OLS estimators of $\bm{r_{t,c}}$ with a $\delta$-day fitting window can be expressed as
+In this section, we compare the empirical performance of \texttt{TLRF} against fixed window size methods.
+As established in \S\ref{IAD}, any OLS estimators of ${r_{t,c}}$ with a $\delta$-day fitting window can be expressed as

 where $\{\hat{\mu}_{t',c}\}_{t'\in \{t-\delta+2,\dots,t\}}$ are the OLS weights (\ref{olsweight}).